k0zakinio/CV/README.md

 - [BandsNearU](https://bandsnearu.herokuapp.com/): *a music discovery web application made in collaboration with three other students*

 #### Analyst
-I was a self employed Management Information Analyst for Deloitte prior to starting at Makers Academy.
-I was the sole person to design, development and maintain reports for monitoring the production of circa 100 employees, reporting to Senior Management.
-I moved onto the role with no knowledge of VBA (Visual Basic for Applications) and everything was manually input to spreadsheets, I taught myself VBA and completely automated the reports.
-By the time I had left, reports which took a full day for two people to complete were done by myself within an hour; I thought this was pretty cool and I think that's when I caught the coding bug.
+Prior to starting at Makers Academy I was the sole person to design, development and maintain reports for monitoring the production of circa 100 employees, reporting to Deloitte Senior Management.
+I moved onto the role with no knowledge of VBA (Visual Basic for Applications) and everything was manually input to spreadsheets.
+I taught myself VBA within weeks with no prior programming experience and completely automated the reports.
+By the time I had left, reports which took a full day for two people to complete were done by myself within an hour.

 #### Photography
 For two years following my degree I was working between many jobs as a freelance photographer, photographers assistant and retoucher.
-The photography life didn't work out well for me but it did give me a good working knowledge of Photoshop; which I will be more than capable to employ in my web development work.
+The photography life didn't work out well for me but it did give me a good working knowledge of Photoshop; which I will be more than capable to employ in any web development work.

 ## Education
 #### University of the Creative Arts, Kent - 2006 to 2009